learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ![grep color output](./images/color_output.png)

-Below image shows difference between `auto` and `always`.
+The below image shows difference between `auto` and `always`.
 In the first case, `in` is highlighted even after piping, while in the second case, `in` is not highlighted.
 In practice, `always` is rarely used as it has extra information added to matching lines and could cause undesirable results when processing such lines.

 ![grep auto vs always](./images/auto_vs_always.png)